michael2747-j/FLIGHT-SEARCH-WEB-APP/README.md

 Selenium is used to test key user flows and UI behavior.

-Run the Tests
+▶️ Run the Tests

-Ensure the server is running:
+Ensure the local server is running:

 python server.py